-If, however, if you have been trying to conceive for over two years we’d recommend calling a member of the abc ivf team, or booking an Initial Consultation & Scan - this will provide a detailed insight into your fertility, will help inform you if you need fertility treatment and if so, which fertility treatment is best for you.
+If, however, if you have been trying to conceive for over two years we’d recommend calling a member of the abc ivf team, or booking an Ultrasound Scan & Consultation - this will provide a detailed insight into your fertility, will help inform you if you need fertility treatment and if so, which fertility treatment is best for you.

 Two of the most common fertility treatments are In Vitro Fertilisation (IVF) and Intracytoplasmic Sperm Injection (ICSI).
 The key difference between IVF and ICSI is how the sperm fertilises the egg.
 In IVF, the egg and sperm (of which there are multiple) are left in a petri dish to fertilise on their own.
 In ICSI, one sperm is directly injected into the egg.

 It is important you do not confuse these treatments with Intra-Uterine Insemination (IUI); the process whereby a sperm is inserted into a woman’s womb at the most fertile point in her menstrual cycle.
 Whilst IUI has lower success rates than IVF and ICSI, it is much more simple and is a non-invasive theatre procedure.
 It is typically recommended to single women and same-sex couples.

 Which is better for you, IVF or ICSI?